Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Materials and Methods

 \subsection{Comparative Study}

-To investigate the optimality of the proposed method, we performed comparative study with existing methods.
-First, we compared the classification performance without applying the Infomax regularization.
-Specifically, we set $\lambda =0$ in \eqref{eq:loss} for the training.
-This is to validate the importance of the regularization term.
-Second, we compared the classification performance when the input features were not encoded in one-hot vectors.
-Specifically, we embedded the input features of each region as its centroid coordinate as in previous works \cite{ktena2017distance,ktena2018metric,li2019graph,li2019graph2}, and train the GIN with same model parameters.
-The centroid coordinates are defined as a three-dimensional vector with each vector element representing the location of the axis R, A, and S.
+To investigate the optimality of the proposed method, we performed comparative study with other methods.
+The first comparative study was performed to ensure the classification capability of our proposed method over other recent ones.
+Specifically, we re-implemented and evaluated the performance of the GCN-based method by \citep{arslan2018graph} on our HCP dataset to serve as the baseline.
+Additionally, we compared the results of sex classification accuracy on the same HCP dataset reported by \citep{zhang2018functional, weis2019sex}.
+Second compararative study was to find the optimal hyperparameter of our proposed method.
+We performed several hyperparameter tuning experiments which includes varying the level of sparsity, regularization coefficient $\lambda$, number of layers, number of hidden units, learning rate, and the dropout rate with the same dataset and the same GIN model.
+Lastly, we compared the classification performance when the input features were not encoded in one-hot vectors.
+Instead of embedding the input feature as a one-hot vector of each parcellation ROIs, we embedded the input features as mean BOLD activation of the ROI or its centroid coordinates \citep{ktena2017distance,ktena2018metric,li2019graph,li2019graph2}, and trained the proposed model with same model hyperparameters.
+The centroid coordinates are defined as a three-dimensional vector with each vector element representing the location of the axis R, A, and S. To exclude the possibility that the difference in classification performance comes from the first layer width of the model, we performed an additional experiment that the embedded centroid coordinate node features are first linearly mapped into the same dimension as in the one-hot encoded case, which is 400.